Sumitmaithani/MekaVerse/README.md

 ### MekaVerse
 visit website : https://mekaverse.netlify.app

 MekaVerse is the one place in which you get all cryptocurrency prices, details, history of coins, price charts, news with a filter option to get specific coin news and social media analysis in which you get top 10 coins by the followers, mentions and sentiments.
-Plus thw whole world of NFTs marketplace & more.
+Plus the whole world of NFTs marketplace & more.

 ![MekaVerse - Google Chrome 5_15_2022 12_09_12 AM](https://user-images.githubusercontent.com/86047367/168458173-d5dcc7b7-25fd-4e90-af92-356e35afd75c.png)
 ![MekaVerse - Google Chrome 5_15_2022 12_09_21 AM](https://user-images.githubusercontent.com/86047367/168458183-5376b229-6f87-489a-b83d-612fad65cbcc.png)